NonKun1122/GemLauncher/README.md

 ## Privacy

-DroidBridge Launcher is designed around local launcher data.
+GemLauncher is designed around local launcher data.

 Launcher settings, logs, worlds, mods, resource packs, shader packs, instances, and related files are intended to stay on the user's device unless the user chooses to export, share, upload, back up, or send them through another app or service.